marcusrossel/marcusrossel.github.io/_posts/2020-06-02-kaleidoscope-3.md

 ### Function Prototypes

 As mentioned above, part of a modules functionality is to act as a container to which we can add function definitions.
 We also have the option of just adding a function declaration though, i.e. a prototype.
 And of course that's exactly what we want when we encounter a `Prototype` AST node.
-Generating IR for a prototype is relatively straight forward:
+Aside from one technicality, generating IR for a prototype is relatively straight forward:

 ```swift
 extension IRGenerator {